-General Plant Biology Concentration Requirements: CHEM 141/CHEM 142, BCOR 102, PBIO 108 or PBIO 109, plus at least 18 credit hours (including at least two 200-level Plant Biology courses) selected from courses chosen in consultation with your advisor.
+General Plant Biology Concentration Requirements: BCOR 102, PBIO 108 or PBIO 109, plus at least 18 credit hours (including at least two 200-level Plant Biology courses) selected in consultation with your advisor.
 An up-to-date list of approved courses for this concentration may be found on the department's website.

-Ecology and Evolutionary Biology of Plants Concentration Requirements: CHEM 141/142 or 042, BCOR 102, PBIO 108, PBIO 109, one additional ecology course, plus at least 15 credit hours (including at least two 200-level Plant Biology courses) selected from courses chosen in consultation with your advisor.
+Ecology and Evolutionary Biology of Plants Concentration Requirements: BCOR 102, PBIO 108, PBIO 109, one ecology course and plus at least 15 credit hours (including at least two 200-level Plant Biology courses) selected in consultation with your advisor.
 An up-to-date list of approved courses for this concentration may be found on the department's website.

-Plant Molecular Biology Concentration Requirements: CHEM 141/142, PBIO 201/202 or BIOC 205/206/207, MMG 101, BCOR 103, plus at least 12 credit hours (including at least two 200-level Plant Biology courses) selected from courses chosen in consultation with your advisor.
+Plant Molecular Biology Concentration Requirements: PBIO 201/202 or BIOC 205/206/207, MMG 101, BCOR 103, plus at least 12 credit hours (including at least two 100-level or 200-level Plant Biology courses) selected in consultation with your advisor.
 An up-to-date list of approved courses for this concentration may be found on the department's website.